Irish Citizenship by Descent for UK Citizens

 If you are a UK citizen adopted in Ireland or have Irish parents or grandparents, you may be eligible for Irish citizenship by descent.

 For more information about Irish citizenship for British nationals, including the eligibility criteria, how to apply, and to receive bespoke immigration advice, contact any of our immigration lawyers.
-You can reach us on + 44 (0) 333 305 9375 or contact us online today.
+You can reach us on +44 (0) 333 305 9375 or contact us online today.

 Page Contents

-Overview of the Irish Citizenship by Descent
+- Overview of the Irish Citizenship by Descent

-Irish citizenship by descent is also a route for British citizens to become Irish citizens and get the full benefits of both.
+Irish citizenship by descent is a route for British citizens to become Irish citizens and get the full benefits of both.
 This has become popular for UK citizens who still want to be part of the European Union even after Brexit.
 You can claim Irish citizenship if you descend from Irish ancestry by registering your birth via the Foreign Births Register.

 To be considered an Irish citizen by descent, you must be born or adopted in Ireland or by parents or grandparents who were either born in Ireland or Ireland nationals.
 However, note that just being born in Ireland does not solely qualify you to get Irish citizenship; you must also meet other eligibility requirements.

-Routes to Irish Citizenship by Descent
+Eligibility Requirements for Irish Citizenship by Descent

 For you to claim Irish citizenship by descent as a British citizen, you have to be in at least one of the categories below: